View large image | More photos

 He had played Oyster Bay nearly a decade earlier but he said he needed repeat rounds on the course to get a better grasp of it.

-That in mind, Andrade said he was already working on a return trip for 2012: "We'll always come back.
+That in mind, Andrade said he was already working on a return trip: "We'll always come back.
 Definitely, 100 percent."

 June 21, 2011